pbarrett520/pbarrett520.github.io/_pages/about.md

 **Areas of Expertise:**
 - **Natural Language Processing:** I specialize in developing software solutions for problems that require extensive backgound expertise in the field of Linguistics.
 I have experience with both neural and rules-based approaches to tasks like text generation, text-to-speech, sentiment analysis, tokenization, and more.

 - **Education:** Dedicated to enhancing the learning process through innovative teaching methods and educational practices that make learning accessible and effective for diverse populations.
-I aspire to leverage my skills in NLP to create technologies that make learning and teching easier for both teachers and their students.
+I aspire to leverage my skills in NLP to create technologies that make education easier for both teachers and their students.

 - **Leadership in Multicultural Environments:** Proven success in leading multicultural teams, driving project success through innovative strategies and inclusive leadership.